Last Updated on November 14, 2024

 Countries with the Most Visa Exemptions by Region

-Envoy maintains information on business visa exemptions for travelers and estimated government processing times for visa-required nationals who file for short-term business travel permissions.
-Below are three countries whose citizens are permitted to enter many countries without requiring an entry visa.
+Envoy Global maintains information on business visa exemptions for travelers and estimated government processing times for visa-required nationals who file for short-term business travel permissions.
+Below are three countries whose citizens can enter many countries without requiring an entry visa.

-The entry conditions and terms differ based on the destination country and the traveler’s background.
-Envoy’s Global Team helps clients determine which visa is most appropriate and, based on that determination, outlines what documents are required and how to navigate the resulting process.
-Continue to check Envoy’s global mobility resource center for additional information on visa exemptions, visa processing delays and additional helpful considerations.
+Entry conditions and terms differ depending on the destination country and the traveler’s background.
+Envoy’s Global Team helps clients determine which visa is most appropriate.
+Envoy Global’s team can outline the required documents and how to navigate the immigration process.

 For more news and insights from around the world, please sign up for Envoy’s Global Blog Digest, emailed to subscribers every Wednesday morning.